“Cuida’o que por ahi viene los anormales.”

 Think about it this way: When you attend NAHJ18, you are going back to school for modern-day training… but these professors are in the frontlines of our industry and know what skills are needed to be hired or promoted.

-When you attend NAHJ18, you attend take a single track, a couple tracks or even create your own custom curriculum.
+When you attend NAHJ18, you can take a single track, a couple tracks or even create your own custom curriculum.
 But when you come to Miami in July, get ready to work.

 Yes, we’ll still have parties.
 It’s Miami after all.